Executive Summary

 |---|---|---|---|---|---|

 In this scenario, Product A is losing potential sales volume because it's under-bid relative to its profit potential.
 Product C is actively losing money on every sale.
-Only Product B is appropriately priced.
+Only Product B is appropriately priced โ and it's generating zero net profit contribution after advertising.

 3.3 Scale Amplification

-The averaged campaign problem amplifies with catalog size.
-A retailer with 10,000 SKUs grouped into 50 product groups will have an average of 200 products per group — each with potentially different margins, shipping costs, and return rates.
+The averaged campaign problem amplifies with catalogue size.
+A retailer with 10,000 SKUs grouped into 50 product groups will have an average of 200 products per group โ each with potentially different margins, shipping costs, and return rates.

 For retailers with 100,000+ SKUs, averaged campaigns can result in up to 40% of products being significantly mispriced.
-This creates both profit leakage (over-bidding on low-margin items) and opportunity loss (under-bidding on high-margin items).
+This creates both profit leakage (over-bidding on low-margin items) and opportunity loss (under-bidding on high-margin items) simultaneously.

 4.1 The Post-iOS14 Reality

 Apple's App Tracking Transparency (ATT) framework, introduced with iOS 14.5, fundamentally changed digital advertising measurement.
-Combined with browser privacy features, ad blockers, and GDPR consent requirements, significant portions of conversion data are now invisible to advertising platforms.
+Combined with browser privacy features, ad blockers, and GDPR consent requirements in European markets, significant portions of conversion data are now invisible to advertising platforms.

 4.2 Conversion Tag Over-Reporting